swdotcom/music/README.md

 isItunesAccessGranted()

 /**
+ * Returns false if cody music has been configured to to disable it
+ * or if it's the OS is not Mac,
+ * otherwise it's set to true by default
+ */
+isItunesDesktopEnabled()

+/**
  * Get the Spotify accessToken provided via through the setConfig api
  * @returns {string} the spotify access token string */ getSpotifyAccessToken()

+/**
+ * Returns false if cody music has been configured to to disable it,
+ * otherwise it's set to true by default
+ */
+isSpotifyDesktopEnabled()

 /**
  * Checks if the Spotify desktop or web player is running or not